In this article:

 When you grab your camera and take a picture of a particular scene, this is probably because of the subject that drew your attention.
 In some cases, it might have been a building, a rock, or a tree.
 But it can also be a feeling when you see the light in a scene and how this “works” with your subject.

 Usually, one needs a subject that is the main object of the photograph.
 When I talk about creating impact, I mean the techniques that could help you enhance the subject and attract even more of the viewer’s attention as a photographer.
-Some of these techniques already start when taking the picture, and when you consider the composition of the scene, some of the methods will be used in post-processing to enhance what you felt or saw in the field.
+Some of these techniques already start when taking the picture, and when you consider the composition of the scene, some methods will be used in post-processing to enhance what you felt or saw in the field.
 I will guide you through some of these techniques in this blog.
 These techniques will work in colour and black-and-white photography

 It’s relatively easy to master the basics of the camera, but those aren’t what make our photographs more compelling or captivating.
 Of course, we all want a decently sharp photo with the correct exposure.
 But it’s not buttons and dials that make images that cause your viewers to react.